If you're interviewing for a competitive role, there is a good chance you'll face the question “Tell me about a time you had a conflict at work”.

 Even within the four walls of an interview room, you should still respect the confidentiality of your employers and co-workers past and present.
 If you describe dealing with sensitive issues or negative behavior, avoid giving away the identity of the people involved.

-5 example answers to “Tell me about a time you had a conflict”
+5 example answers to “Tell me about a time you had a conflict at work”

 With the points we’ve covered above, you should be ready to start preparing your answer.